 Performance of a contract: where you enter into a contract with G&P and we need to process your information as part of this contract

-Consent: where we process information under consent we will seek your clear and unambiguous consent prior to processing your data
+Consent: where we process information under consent, we will seek your clear and unambiguous consent before processing your data.

 When do we share personal data?

-We do not sell or otherwise disclose personal information we collect about you, except as described in this Privacy Notice or as indicated via the consent process at the time the data is collected.
-We share the information we collect with, but not limited to:
+We do not sell or otherwise disclose personal information we collect about you, except as described in this Privacy Notice or as indicated via the consent process when the data is collected.
+We share the information we collect with, but are not limited to:

 Contractors who perform services on our behalf: marketing board installers, data protection and security consultants

 Credit agencies, Land Registry Office, Her Majesty's Revenue and Customs (HMRC), Financial Conduct Authority (FCA and other relevant regulatory bodies